Anushkundu/Coffee-Sales-Dashboard/README.md

 The repository includes the following:

-Dashboard File: .pbix file for the Power BI dashboard.
+Dashboard File: csv file for the Power BI dashboard.

 Dataset: Sample sales data used for analysis.